 Next, Ms. McLaughlin noted some current challenges including the need to create new revenue streams and the importance of not relying on the university’s fees.
 He cited goals of achieving $3.5 million in the annual fund, $44.5 million overall, and $15 million for the athletic village, noting the importance of growing donor base and alumni engagement in order to reach these goals.

-Lastly, he provided an overview of athletic recruitment and staffing updates, including new Dimi Kutrovsky (tennis) and Tyler Schmutz (golf) who both came from top 20 programs with strong backgrounds, and engaged in a discussion with members about competitive salary offers that can create challenges to keeping coaches.
-The committee also discussed long-term conference membership and strategy, focusing on the importance of being in a competitive basketball conference and discussing current strategies for future conference positioning, noting that geography has become less critical due to changing landscape and financial implications.
+In response to Vice Chairman Peay’s question on the status of recruiting and staffing the head coaches for men’s tennis and men’s golf, Mr. McLaughlin shared that Dimi Kutrovsky (tennis) and Tyler Schmutz (golf) were both hired in July 2024 and came from top 20 programs with strong backgrounds.
+Mr McLaughlinengaged in a discussion with members about competitive salary offers that can create challenges to keeping coaches.

+Lastly, the committee also discussed long-term conference membership and strategy, focusing on the importance of being in a competitive basketball conference.

 A copy of Mr. McLaughlin’s presentation is attached and made a part hereof.